bilgin-kocak/mnist-leo/README.md

 -  **Data Set:** The application uses the MNIST dataset for training the neural network classifier.

 ## Acknowledgements
-- This project is a part of the [Aleo Hackathon](https://aleo.org).
-- A big thank you to the organizers and supporters of the Aleo Hackathon.
 - [Create Aleo App](https://developer.aleo.org/sdk/create-aleo-app/tutorial) is used to develop frontend
 ## Contributing
 Contributions to this project are welcome.